explodinggradients/ragas/docs/concepts/metrics/faithfulness.md

-    'answer': ['The first superbowl was held on Jan 15, 1967', 'The most super bowls have been won by The New England Patriots'], 'contexts' : [['The First AFL–NFL World Championship Game was an American football game played on January 15, 1967, at the Los Angeles Memorial Coliseum in Los Angeles,'], ['The Green Bay Packers...Green Bay, Wisconsin.','The Packers compete...Football Conference']], }
+    'answer': ['The first superbowl was held on Jan 15, 1967', 'The most super bowls have been won by The New England Patriots'], 'contexts' : [['The First AFL–NFL World Championship Game was an American football game played on January 15, 1967, at the Los Angeles Memorial Coliseum in Los Angeles,'], ['The Green Bay Packers...Green Bay, Wisconsin.','The Packers compete...Football Conference']], 'ground_truth': ['The first superbowl was held on January 15, 1967', 'The New England Patriots have won the Super Bowl a record six times']
+}
 dataset = Dataset.from_dict(data_samples)
 score = evaluate(dataset,metrics=[faithfulness])